GPRESean/ToyProjects-Embedded/RT-Kernel/howto-build-rtkernel/README.md

 I will get files and build at `RTKERNEL_ROOT=/home/builder/local`
 ```
-/home/builder/local
+cd /home/builder/local
 ```

-1. Get RT-Kernel from Official Raspberry Pi repository Raspberry Pi officailly provides branch rpi-4.14.y-rt as a RT-Kernel 4.14.71-rt44
+1. Get RT-Kernel from Official Raspberry Pi repository
+Raspberry Pi officailly provides branch rpi-4.14.y-rt as a RT-Kernel 4.14.71-rt44
 (It is huge.
-You can save time with option `--depth=1`, if you don't need history)
+If you don't need history, you can save time with option `--depth=1`.)
 ```
 git clone https://github.com/raspberrypi/linux.git -b rpi-4.14.y-rt
 ```